Being-rayan/Phish-Guard-Preview/README.md

 - FastAPI
 - SQLite
 - Local AI service integration
-- Browser security workflows

 ---

 ## Repository Note

-This repository is only intended as a preview and showcase version of PhishGuard.

-The actual source code, backend logic, AI models, security rules, API keys, private workflows, and production implementation remain private.
+This repository is only a preview and showcase version of PhishGuard.
+The actual source code, backend logic, AI models, security rules, API keys, and production-level implementation remain private.

-The purpose of this repository is to present the project concept, screenshots, architecture direction, and feature overview.
+The purpose of this repo is to present the project concept, screenshots, feature overview, and architecture direction.

 ---